What to do if…

 What can wait

-- You do not need to diagnose whether this is a hardware failure, app bug, or settings problem right now.
+- You do not need to work out whether this is a hardware fault, app bug, lighting issue, or settings problem right now.

-- You do not need to replace your phone today unless you are stranded without essential access (payments, contacts, tickets).
+- You do not need to replace the phone at the airport unless you cannot access essentials such as tickets, payment, contacts, or accommodation.

 Important reassurance